Coboundaries and eigenvalues of finitary S-adic systems: Preliminaries

 \subsection{Generating partitions}

-Substitution dynamical systems have received much attention in the past decades, and this is in no small part due to the fact that aperiodic substitution shifts possess a natural sequence of partitions $(\mathcal P_n)$, consisting of Rokhlin towers, which generates in measure (see below for a definition).
+Substitution dynamical systems have received much attention in the past decades, and this is in no small part due to the fact that aperiodic substitution shifts possess a natural sequence of partitions $(\mathcal Q_n)$, consisting of Rokhlin towers, which generates in measure (see below for a definition).
 This is a consequence of the fact that $\sigma$ is recognizable \cite{Mosse:92,Mosse:96, Bezugly:2009}.
 We refer the reader to \cite{Fog02,Queffelec:10} for expositions of the basic aspects of these systems and all the undefined terms we use below.
-This extends to the $S$-adic case and we present two sequences of partitions $({\mathcal P}_n) $ and $({\mathcal Q}_n)$ relying here also on the recognizability property, such as described in Section \ref{subsec:recog}.
-They are respectively based on two-letter and one-letter cylinders.
+This extends to the $S$-adic case and we present a sequence of partitions $({\mathcal Q}_n)$ relying here also on the recognizability property, such as described in Section \ref{subsec:recog}.